katiab-dev/mixed-msg-orc-generator/Readme.md

 This is a generator of orc sentences, with their translation in English.
 The "generate sentence" button randomly selects a sentence and its translation from a pull of sentences.

-Sentences and translation are sourced from Wowpedia.
+Sentences and translation are taken from Wowpedia.

+Note: Any feedback is welcomed as I am a beginer in coding.
+The project may evolve with my progression in the courses

 ## Getting Started
 1. Clone the repository to your local machine